hashicorp/terraform-aws-vault/examples/vault-consul-ami/README.md

    SDK](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
 Usually, the easiest option is to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

-1. Use the [private-tls-cert module](/modules/private-tls-cert) to generate public and private keys for a TLS cert and a CA cert:
+1. Use the [private-tls-cert module](/modules/private-tls-cert) to generate public and private keys for a TLS cert:

     1. Set the `dns_names` parameter to `vault.service.consul`, plus a public domain name (e.g. `vault.example.com`) if
        you're using the [vault-cluster-public](/examples/vault-cluster-public) example.